tgrall/tgrall-old.github.io/source/_posts/2017-01-02-getting-started-with-mqtt.markdown

-You have many other options, configurations that you can use when posting a message such as security, quality of service (QoS), and more; but in this post I want to simply explain how easy is to publish and consume MQTT messages.
+You have many other options, configurations that you can use when posting a message such as security, quality of service (QoS), and more; but in this post I want to simply show how easy is to publish and consume MQTT messages.

 #### Consuming messages

-To consume messages you need to implement a `org.eclipse.paho.client.mqttv3.MqttCallback` that will receive the message and used by the MqttClient.
+To consume messages you need to implement a `org.eclipse.paho.client.mqttv3.MqttCallback` that will receive the message and used this Callback class in the MqttClient of the Subscriber application.

 The Callback class: